 The evidence also suggests that, regardless of the method used, the classification of thyroid function into normal, subclinical disease and overt disease is arbitrary.
 Thyroid hormones, as previously suggested [5, 20], like many other biological parameters, exert a continuum of effects across the normal range.
 There is no clear border between normal and abnormal.
 There are advantages and disadvantages associated with all levels [5, 20, 78].
 Individuals with relatively low levels of FT4 for example are less likely to develop atrial fibrillation but more likely to develop metabolic syndrome; the converse applies for individuals with higher FT4 levels.
 At the extremes the disadvantages clearly outweigh the advantages, and individuals are likely to become symptomatic.

 On the other hand, any excursion from the middle of the range has an association with some pathology or other.
-Some individual pathologies e.g. frailty, mortality and dementia may increase with deviations either side of the middle of the range.
+Some individual pathologies, e.g. frailty, mortality and dementia may increase with deviations either side of the middle of the range.
 It seems likely that evolutionary mechanisms have arisen to minimize variation from the middle of the normal range of thyroid hormones [79].

-Our work indicates that if any individuals are to be regarded as having subclinical thyroid dysfunction on the basis of a discrepancy between the normality of TSH and thyroid hormones, it would be more logical to so classify those with abnormal levels of thyroid hormones but with normal levels of TSH, rather than vice versa as is currently recommended.
+Our work indicates that if any individuals are to be regarded as having subclinical thyroid dysfunction on the basis of a discrepancy between the normality of TSH and thyroid hormones, it would be more logical to classify those with abnormal levels of thyroid hormones but with normal levels of TSH, rather than vice versa as currently recommended.
 We would suggest that it would be more logical still if the TSH level were not a determinant at all, and that borderline thyroid function was defined by borderline levels of thyroid hormones.
 With the current paradigm of screening for thyroid dysfunction by measurement of TSH levels the above patients may well not be identified.

 None of the above denies the possibility that some individuals (for example individuals with paroxysmal atrial fibrillation), with thyroid hormone levels within the normal range might have improved outcomes if their thyroid hormone levels were adjusted.
 It may also be that in some individuals, different levels of thyroid hormones within the normal range result in different senses of wellbeing.
 Furthermore, in some individuals, thyroid hormone levels may not provide the whole diagnosis, and considerations of hormone sensitivity may also apply.
 However, the fact that, at a population level, clinical features and TSH levels reflect FT4 levels, argues against central or peripheral sensitivity generally being an important factor in the pituitary or peripheral response to thyroid hormones.